 We were several minutes into our hike when a disconcerting sight stopped us in our tracks.
-After crossing the better part of a kilometre over desert flats we looked back to see our rental car parked next to two police cars.
+After crossing the better part of a kilometre over desert flats, we looked back to see two police cars parked next to our rental car.
 Police cars?
-What are they doing there on a barren stretch of highway?
+What are they doing there on this barren stretch of highway?
 The highway patrol and sheriff's cruisers weren't there when we started out for Mount Stewart.
-To reach the mountain we had to cross nearly two kilometres of desert, but after seeing the cruisers, we had to investigate.
+To reach the mountain, we had to cross nearly two kilometres of desert, but after seeing the cruisers, we had to investigate.
 Dinah and Shin waited while Sonny and I marched back to our car to find out why the cops were there.
 We wondered if we were in some violation since national parks were closed due to the government shutdown.
 But we were sure that Mount Stewart was in the environs of Death Valley and not in the park itself.

 By the time we reached the highway, the sheriff had driven away leaving only the highway patrol car.
 I approached the officer sitting in his car.
 He told me they were concerned that our vehicle might be abandoned.
 A routine check, nothing to worry about.
 Sonny and I walked back to rejoin Dinah and Shin, and the four of us continued hiking across the flats.
 I got the idea of doing Mount Stewart from Andy Zdon's Desert Summits.
 To help with routefinding, I used GPS tracks from Harlan Stockman which he kindly emailed me.